 It also implies that everything is suddenly crystal clear and every move we make from here on out is with determination and a sense of self-awareness and direction.

 The end is an angst-ridden earthquake, a freefall into a future in which we no longer even know who we are.
 The end is a blind spot where they implanted themselves in our psyche, still dictating our actions and monitoring our thoughts for a time even as they are out of our lives.

 It’s an emotional roller coaster.
 It’s a death, fraught with loss and uncertainty.

-What Stage #5 does mean is that we pass the point of no return psychologically where we no longer just see the relationship as bad for us, we start to see the narcissist as a disordered person who we no longer wish to be with.
+What Stage #5 does mean is that we pass the point of no return psychologically where we no longer just see the relationship as bad for us, we start to see the narcissist as a disordered person with whom we no longer wish to be in a relationship with.

 We are more willing to accept the unknown than to accept the nightmare we have been living.